kanosy88/Discord-Extern-Messager-V3/README.md

 # Discord-Extern-Messager-V3
-It is an application external to Discord to send messages remotely using the Token and URL of the talk page under Python. ////////////////////////// import requests import PySimpleGUI import pickle
+It is an application external to Discord to send messages remotely using the Token and URL of the talk page under Python.
+## Import
+import requests
+import PySimpleGUI import pickle

 ## How to use it?
 Your Token = Your token